Ex-Daily Mail editor Geordie Greig moves to The Independent

 Mr Greig was editor of the Daily Mail for three years, after transferring from the Mail on Sunday in 2018.

-But he was ousted in 2021, having clashed over the newspaper's direction with his predecessor as editor, Lord Dacre, who returned as editor-in-chief of parent company DMG Media.
+But he was ousted in 2021, having clashed over the newspaper's direction with his predecessor as editor, Paul Dacre, who returned as editor-in-chief of parent company DMG Media.

 While Mr Dacre backed Brexit, Mr Greig supported Remain, and the Mail often took a more critical stance towards then-Prime Minister Boris Johnson under his tenure.